hashicorp/terraform-provider-aws/website/docs/r/efs_replication_configuration.html.markdown

 For **destination** the following attributes are supported:

 * `availability_zone_name` - (Optional) The availability zone in which the replica should be created.
 If specified, the replica will be created with One Zone storage.
-If omitted, regional storage will be used and `region` below is required.
+If omitted, regional storage will be used.
 * `kms_key_id` - (Optional) The Key ID, ARN, alias, or alias ARN of the KMS key that should be used to encrypt the replica file system.
 If omitted, the default KMS key for EFS `/aws/elasticfilesystem` will be used.
 * `region` - (Optional) The region in which the replica should be created.
-If omitted, `availability_zone_name` above is required.

 ## Attributes Reference